Reading time: 7 minutes

 2. Award and additional pre-tax contributions by your employer

-- Employment: If you are employed under an Employment Award or Agreement (EA) certified by an industrial authority and it specifies you are eligible for super contributions, you may still be eligible if you are aged 18 and working less than 30 hours a week, or are aged 75 and older and not eligible for SG contributions.
+- Employment: If you are employed under an employment award or agreement certified by an industrial authority and it specifies you are eligible for super contributions, you may still be eligible for these contributions even if you are aged under 18 and working less than 30 hours a week.

-- Age: If you are entitled to award contributions from your employer, they can be accepted by your super fund whatever your age.
+- Age: If you are entitled to mandated contributions from your employer, they can be accepted by your super fund whatever your age or the number of hours you work.

 3. Salary-sacrifice arrangement